Federal Court Strikes Down Trump's Global Tariffs, Citing Abuse Of Emergency Powers Law

 The court's decision said tariffs meant to pressure governments into trade deals don't qualify under the IEEPA's requirement to "deal with an unusual and extraordinary threat with respect to which a national emergency has been declared."

+"The law is clear: no President has the power to single-handedly raise taxes whenever they like," James said in a statement.
+"These tariffs are a massive tax hike on working families and American businesses that would have led to more inflation, economic damage to businesses of all sizes, and job losses across the country if allowed to continue.
+This decision is a major victory for our efforts to uphold the law and protect New Yorkers from illegal policies that threaten American jobs and [the] economy."

-Trump has argued the tariffs are needed to stop fentanyl imports, various crimes, and "unfair" trade deficits with other nations.
+Trump has argued the tariffs are needed to stop fentanyl trafficking, various other crimes, and "unfair" trade deficits with other nations.
 He has also claimed that the widespread duties would entice companies to manufacture more products in the US.

 The court allowed Trump to continue issuing 25% duties on aluminum, steel, and many automobiles under his Section 232 powers from the Trade Expansion Act of 1962.
 Trump might also be able to temporarily impose 15% tariffs for 150 days on countries that have a substantial trade surplus over the US under Section 122 of the Trade Act of 1974.

 The decision comes as many Wall Street investors have openly mocked Trump's rapidly changing tariff threats and retreats.
-Traders and financial columnists have called the trading strategy "TACO," meaning "Trump Always Chickens Out," after poor economic reactions to his moves.
+Traders and financial columnists have called the strategy "TACO," meaning "Trump Always Chickens Out" after poor economic reactions to his moves.

 Hours before the court's decision, Trump angrily dismissed a CNBC reporter's "TACO trade" question.